 This disclosure accounts for a significant proportion of our Tier 1 footwear suppliers and is reviewed and updated annually.

-To learn more about our CSR programme in our supply chain, visit our Treat people responsibly page.
+To learn more about our CSR programme in our supply chain, read the CSR section in our annual report, or visit our Treat people responsibly page.

 Supplier environmental standards